Nori Aoki: Kansas City Royals

 On December 5, 2013, the Brewers traded Aoki to the Kansas City Royals for Will Smith.
 Aoki batted leadoff for the Royals for much of the 2014 season.
 For the season, he batted .285/.349/.360, in 491 at bats.

 On August 6, 2014, in a game against the Arizona Diamondbacks, Aoki hit a grand slam in the fifth inning off of relief pitcher Bo Schultz.
 This was his first career grand slam, as well as his first (and only) homer with the Royals.
 Aoki also set a Royals franchise record, which was the most hits in a three-game series.
 He collected a total of 11 hits against the Chicago White Sox at Kauffman Stadium, passing Willie Wilson and George Brett's former record of 10 hits.

+Aoki made his first postseason appearance as an MLB player with the Royals that year as they made the first Wild Card spot to host the 2014 American League Wild Card Game against the Oakland Athletics.
+He scored the first run for the Royals after advancing on a force-out in the first inning that saw him steal second base and then advance on an RBI single.
+In a see-saw affair that saw the Royals go from leading 3–2 after three innings to trailing 7-3 leading into the eighth inning, Aoki proved key in the comeback.
+With a runner on third base and one out in the ninth after the Royals battled to trail 7–6, he hit a flyball deep enough in right field to score Jarrod Dyson to send the game into extras.
+Aoki was taken out of right field as the tenth started, but the Royals would win 9–8 in the twelfth inning, which was the first playoff victory for the Royals in 29 years.
+Aoki had just two further RBIs in the ensuing postseason run, which saw him play right field for the run to the American League pennant and most of the 2014 World Series.
+In total, Aoki batted .195 as the Royals lost in the Series in seven games.